-In reality, engineers built infrastructure, transformed the economy and over the years helped Singapore address many national needs.
+In reality, engineers built infrastructure, transformed the economy, and helped Singapore address many national needs.
 However, attracting talent has also been more challenging for the sector.
-With the Smart Nation initiative in full swing, every year, Singapore will need 1,000 new engineers only for public infrastructure projects.
+With the Smart Nation initiative in full swing, Singapore will need 1,000 new engineers only for public infrastructure projects every year.
 Interested in but not sure where to begin?
-Here are six engineering streams that you should consider before joining the an engineering school to equip you with the right perspective.
+Here are six engineering streams that you should consider before joining the engineering school to equip you with the right perspective.

 1. Robotics and automation

 Work processes will be automated as Singapore moves to a “smart” nation.
-It is expected that robotics and automation will not only resolve labour shortages and improve efficiency but will also create better working environments.
+It is expected that robotics and automation will resolve labor shortages, improve efficiency, and create better working environments.